finna-pomodoro-project/finna-pomodoro-backend/README.md

 - Backend written in C++11 using robust timing abstractions.
 - Real-time pomodoro with robust numerical methods.
 - A DBus-based protocol designed to minimize possible bugs in clients.
+- Second-based precision on timeout requests to optimize battery life.
 - Ninjas!
 No, just kidding, but the protocol is so well designed that allows flexible implementation by defining optional parts that would restrict implementers' creativity.